gadget-inc/scorpion/README.md

 `$ cp .vscode/settings.json.example .vscode/settings.json`

-We force all Superpro code to be linted because it avoids uncessary bugs, and shortens the development cycle by giving in-editor feedback about all sorts of stuff.
+We force all Scorpion code to be linted because it avoids uncessary bugs, and shortens the development cycle by giving in-editor feedback about all sorts of stuff.
 With the appropriate editor settings, we feel that linters actually make development _faster_, especially because both the Ruby and TypeScript linters support automatic re-formatting of the code.
 So, you should very rarely have to manually format code.
 To avoid wasting time doing that, turning on the VSCode `editor.formatOnSave` setting is real important.
 There's also two scripts to make linting and lint-fixing easier:

 - `bin/lint` runs both Ruby and TypeScript linters to report any errors
 - `bin/lintfix` runs the autocorrecting version of the Ruby and TypeScript linters to fix any issues the linters can automatically fix for you.